ElektraInitiative/libelektra/src/plugins/network/README.md

 If `check/port/listen` is specified, the plugin will check if the application can be started and listen on the given port.

+If `gethostbyname()` returns a "try again" error, two retries will be attempted.
+If all retries were consumed, the plugin will proceed in the same manner as with other errors.

 ## Future Work

 `check/port/connect` to check if the port can be pinged/reached (usually for clients).